awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

 # Working with DB parameter groups<a name="USER_WorkingWithParamGroups"></a>

+*Database parameters* specify how the database is configured\.
+For example, database parameters can specify the amount of resources, such as memory, to allocate to a database\.

- You manage your DB engine configuration by associating your DB instances with parameter groups\.
-Amazon RDS defines parameter groups with default settings that apply to newly created DB instances\.
+ You manage your database configuration by associating your DB instances with parameter groups\.
+Amazon RDS defines parameter groups with default settings\.

 **Important**
 You can define your own parameter groups with customized settings\.
 Then you can modify your DB instances to use your own parameter groups\.
 For information about modifying a DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

+**Note**
+Some DB engines offer additional features that you can add to your database as options in an option group\.
+For information about option groups, see [Working with option groups](USER_WorkingWithOptionGroups.md)\.

  A *DB parameter group* acts as a container for engine configuration values that are applied to one or more DB instances\.